jhn322/kometa-config/README.md

 **Done!**

 > [!TIP]
 > External lists (like Trakt or Letterboxd) can sometimes lead to errors if the list owner deletes the list or changes its URL.
-To proactively find and identify these dead links in your Kometa YAML files, consider using my [Dead Link Checker](https://github.com/jhn322/dead-link-checker) script.
-It can scan your configuration and report any inaccessible list URLs from the provided .yml files, helping you maintain a clean and error-free Kometa setup.
+To find and identify these dead links in your config files, consider using my [YAML URL Checker](https://github.com/jhn322/dead-link-checker) script.
+It scans your configuration on a schedule and report any inaccessible list URLs from the provided .yml files to Discord, helping to maintain an error-free Kometa config.

 ### Option 2: Combined Container